-- 2. The Waiāri stream flows, as provided by NIWA, are shown in the graph below for the period January 2001 to October 2022.
+- 2. The Waiāri stream flows, as provided by NIWA, are shown in the graph below for the period January 2001 to January 2023.
 The maximum flows have been omitted from the graph to allow better definition of the monthly average and minimum flows. - 3.
-There has been significant rainfall over the five-month period June to October, with about 1,170 mm of rain recorded.
-While there will still be a lag for the aquifer recharge to influence the streamflow, the flows have improved with increased surface runoff resulting from the ongoing rainfall.
+There has been significant rainfall over the eight-month period June to January, with about 2,060 mm of rain recorded.
+While there will still be a lag for the aquifer recharge to influence the streamflow, overall the flows have improved with both average and minimum flows increasing however some of this is likely to be surface runoff resulting from the ongoing rainfall.
+The true baseline flow can only be established once a longer dry period is experienced.